Ollie's Homeschooling Journey: from New South Wales to Debating at Yale University

 Suzie began searching online for homeschooling in New South Wales options where Ollie would be supported to fulfil his true academic potential: that’s how she found CGA.

-Making the switch to online education
+Making the switch to online homeschooling

 Changing schools, especially from a physical to an online school, was a big decision.
 But Suzie explains that her first interactions with CGA quickly sealed the deal: